oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 You're done!
 Now return to the [code contribution instructions](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia), skipping the step about cloning the Oppia repository with `git`.

-## Troubleshooting
+## Troubleshooting installation with Docker

 - If docker outputs: Error processing … no space left on device.
   - Then: run docker system prune (to delete terminated docker images / containers)

 - If docker outputs: docker: Error response from daemon: … port is already allocated.